Anti-genre: Examples in Literature

 The anti-genre, in literature, comes into being in particular during the mid to late 19th century.
 Both Fyodor Dostoyevsky's 1864 novel Notes from Underground, with his introduction of the anti-hero (referred to as the Underground Man) as well as Friedrich Nietzsche's The Antichrist published in 1895, represent early works in the tradition.

 For Dostoyevsky's underground man, all the virtues of the traditional protagonist (the hero) are turned upside down.
 Rather than courageous he is weak and complains of both physical pain as well as deeper (more existential) angst.
 Rather than altruism and chivalry he feels vengeance and spite towards others.
 Dostoyevsky's underground man introduces to western literature the archetype of the anti-hero.
 His early work also attacks the positivists of the Enlightenment era, thereby strengthening the case against utopian optimism.
 The introduction of the anti-hero combined with his dystopian proposal, represent more of a soft anti-genre status rather than the more technical definition of the term.

 For Nietzsche, the task of overcoming history required a grand declaration of war.
 His enemies were many: In the last sane year of his life he was able to complete two final texts, Twilight of the Idols and The Anti-Christ.

 More technical examples of the anti-genre in literature might include meta-fiction or aleatoricism, but there is lack of contemporary scholarship on the topic to resolve this matter definitively.

-Paradox of the Anti-Genre

-Is the anti-genre itself a genre?

-This poses a problem.
-For, if it is a genre, then it does not exist but if it is not a genre then no discussion of it as a coherent entity can take place.
-The anti-genre therefore suffers from an identity crisis.
-Of course, nothing would make the anti-genre more happy than to deny its own existence.